ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 * Dutch auction prices will need to be manually changed by the artist every 5 minutes.
 To change the token price during a dutch auction, you will need to adjust the 'price per token' field and click Submit.
 * If using a dutch auction drop mechanic, send in the tx 30 seconds before the 5 minute mark.
 You will want to use 2x or more what is suggested as high gas on https://etherscan.io/gastracker), but please keep an eye on gas as there are times when gas can spike, in which case you will need to speed up the tx.
+* If charity information is entered as an additional payee field and you would like to remove this information prior to decreasing your tier below 0.25 ETH, please adjust the additional payee field to either 0x0000000000000000000000000000000000000000 or to your own wallet address and adjust the additional payee percentage to 0% before submitting the next price tier.

 ## Rarities